 The provisions of this regulation do not authorize the State Treasurer or any other public agency to waive an election otherwise required under the State Constitution or to hold an election inconsistent with the requirements of the State Constitution.
-References to Financial Obligation, debt or bonds in this regulation are for reference only and shall not be construed to create debt or a multiple fiscal-year Financial Obligation contrary to the State Constitution.
+References to Financial Obligation in this regulation are for reference only and shall not be construed to create debt or a multiple fiscal year financial obligation contrary to the State Constitution.